mirage335/PatchRap/README.md

 2 - 6 - Vee
 4 / 7 - 3.3V
 4 \ 8 - Vee

-USA companies provide all parts in these schematics.

 #Safety
 Not Ethernet compatible, will destroy network hardware.